 Mixed Reality Studio at ACE Chalmers × Chalmers Next Labs Urban Analytics

-Chalmers University of Technology is advancing its capabilities in digitalisation and urban innovation through the Mixed Reality (MR) Studio at the Division of Architecture and Civil Engineering (ACE).
-This initiative now enters a new phase through a collaboration with Chalmers Next Labs (CNL), where the studio will be operated within the Urban Analytics Lab as a platform for co-creation, experimentation, and external engagement.
+Chalmers University of Technology is expanding its capabilities in digitalization and urban innovation through the Mixed Reality (MR) Studio at the Division of Architecture and Civil Engineering (ACE).
+This initiative is now entering a new phase through a collaboration with Chalmers Next Labs (CNL), where the studio will operate within the Urban Analytics Lab as a platform for co-creation, experimentation, and external engagement.

-The MR Studio has been initiated and developed within ACE by an interdisciplinary team combining expertise in immersive environments, urban analytics, and applied innovation.
-The initiative brings together Sanjay Somanath (creative direction and visualisation), Jorge Gil (Urban Data Analytics), Liane Thuvander (co-design) and Sara Abouebeid (use case development and collaborations), forming a strong foundation for bridging design, technology, and societal applications.
+The MR Studio was launched and developed within ACE by an interdisciplinary team combining expertise in immersive environments, urban analytics, and applied innovation.
+The initiative brings together Sanjay Somanath (creative direction and visualization), Jorge Gil (Urban Data Analytics), Liane Thuvander (co-design), and Sara Abouebeid (use case development and collaborations), forming a strong foundation for bridging design, technology, and societal applications.

-Through its integration into Chalmers Next Labs Urban Analytics, the MR Studio becomes an open platform for collaboration with industry, municipalities, startups, and public actors.
-CNL will organise workshops, co-creation sessions, and applied research activities, focusing on the development of digital layers of data visualisation and participation.
-The aim is to connect advanced research with real-world applications, enabling partners to explore, prototype, and validate new solutions in an immersive setting.
+Through its integration into Chalmers Next Labs Urban Analytics, the MR Studio becomes an open platform for collaboration with industry, municipalities, startups, and public sector organizations.
+CNL will organize workshops, co-creation sessions, and applied research activities, focusing on the development of digital layers for data visualization and public engagement.
+The aim is to bridge the gap between advanced research and real-world applications, enabling partners to explore, prototype, and validate new solutions in an immersive environment.

 Towards Tangible Interfaces for Urban Systems

-A central ambition of the collaboration is to move beyond visualisation towards tangible and interactive interfaces for urban systems.
+A key goal of the collaboration is to move beyond visualization toward tangible and interactive interfaces for urban systems.
 This includes:

-- Real-time visualisation of energy, mobility, and environmental data
+- Real-time visualization of energy, mobility, and environmental data

 - Participatory tools for stakeholder and citizen engagement